guimauveb/tinyDLM/README.md

     - [ ] Limit download speed
     - [ ] Chose number of max simultaneous downloads
-    - [ ] Keep the window from resizing under a certain size
     - [ ] Add multiple links at the same time
     - [ ] Schedule download start
     - [ ] Select download directory (transfers are stored in 'downloads')